 - Hemp is also a breed of the Cannabis plant, but is bred without THC-containing plants.
 It is farmed for its height due to the usefulness of its stalks and is rich in cannabidiol (CBD), which is the “major nonpsychoactive component of Cannabis sativa.”
 (1)

 The breeding practices and utilization of the plant actually determine which term we should use.
 Meaning this: Marijuana is the correct term to use when describing a Cannabis plant that is bred for its medicinal or recreational use.
 It is known for it psychotropic effects due to the high amounts of THC that are extracted from the resinous glands (known as trichomes).
 Cannabis plants engineered as marijuana (not hemp) contain levels of THC ranging from 3% – 15% while plants grown for industrial hemp contain less than 1%.
-There 3 primary ways marijuana is cultivated and manufactured:
+Usually they strive for less than 0.3% THC content when creating CBD oil for therapeutic purposes.
+There are 3 primary ways marijuana is cultivated and manufactured:

 - Herbal – consisting of the dried flowering tops and leaves.